soumitradev/SlideXtract/README.md

                          Number of processes to run parallelly. [default: 8] --format FORMAT, -f FORMAT
                          File format of output slides.
 Allowed values are: bmp (fastest), png (slowest) and jpg/jpeg. [default: bmp]
+  --batch BATCH, -b BATCH
+                         Describes if Path is a path to a folder of videos. [default: 0]
 ```

 For some reason the `bmp` format is fastest, and the `png` format is slowest.
 This probably has something to do with codecs, and how `ffmpeg` handles stuff.
 This has been tested on a real lecture (about an hour long) with a 5 second interval between frames.